 An overdraft is a type of borrowing facility, it lets you borrow money through your bank account.
 Typically used for: an unexpected bill or an essential repair, it's a convenient way of accessing extra money when you need it quickly.

 An overdraft you have agreed in advance with us.
-With a planned overdraft we agree to an amount you can borrow.
-This is your overdraft limit.
+With an arranged overdraft we agree to an amount you can borrow.
+This is your arranged overdraft limit.

-If you use your overdraft, you’ll pay a daily overdraft fee of 1p for every £7 you borrow, over your fee-free amount (if your account has one).
+If you use your arranged overdraft, you’ll pay a daily arranged overdraft fee of 1p for every £7 you borrow, over your fee-free amount (if your account has one).

-The daily overdraft fee will be charged at the end of each day you use your overdraft – so you’ll pay for what you borrow on the day you borrow it.
+The daily arranged overdraft fee will be charged at the end of each day you use your arranged overdraft – so you’ll pay for what you borrow on the day you borrow it.

 A standing order is an instruction to make payments from your account, usually on a regular basis, to a specified UK bank or building society.
 Examples of use include fixed monthly payments and annual club membership fees.